 Yes, research has shown that PreVenture works as effectively when combined with existing universal programs (Newton et al., 2019).

 In order to be eligible to become a PreVenture facilitator, you must have experience working with adolescents.
 Furthermore, you must be employed by an educational or counselling institution and/or be members of a professional order/association.
-Examples of facilitators are school psychologists, nurses, guidance counsellors, social workers and teachers.
+Some examples of individuals who have trained to be PreVenture facilitators are psychologists, psychotherapists, nurses, guidance counsellors, social workers and teachers.